aimeepham14/job-application-tracker/README.md

 # Job Application Tracker

 ## Description
-A job application tracker to maintain, organize, and manage the jobs that you apply for through LinkedIn.
-Let's us help you get organized so you can get hired for your next dream job.
+A job application tracker that does it all.
+Apply for jobs through this app and be able to maintain, organize, and track all of the jobs that you apply for in one place.

 ## Installment Instructions
-I will be planning to use LinkedIn's API to pull in their job posts database.

-## Tech Used
-Bootstrap 5
+Using The Muse's API key.

 ## Wireframes
 #### Login Page